josemazo/nlp-for-data-science-mulcia/task_01/README.md

 ## Improvements
 * Peter Norvig's and other future work.
 * A better training data.
-* And of course, the usage evaluation methods, which we'll see in the course.
+* And of course, the usage of evaluation methods, which we'll see in the course.